Yu-Tsern/DigitalCertificateLab/lab1/README.md

 sftp -i ~/.ssh/id_geni_ssh_rsa -oPort=28693 yjou2@pc2.geni.it.cornell.edu
 ```

-After putting in the passphrase created when generating private key, a sftp> prompt should appear.
+After putting in the passphrase created when generating private key, a "sftp>" prompt should appear.
 Now, use "mget" command to fetch the file.
 If the file is retrieved succefully, it will show you the file name, file size, transfer rate and elapsed time.

 ```
 sftp> mget /etc/ssl/openssl.cnf